Security

 In short

 Your API key is a secret key that authenticates every API function call, so treat it as the master password for all of your trading accounts.
-The system creates one when you register; you can view or re-generate it after entering your AutoTrader login password.
+The system creates one when you register.
+On the Security page you can reveal the key after entering your AutoTrader login password, copy it with one click, or re-generate it if it is ever compromised.
+The top of the page shows three status tiles — API Key, Login 2FA and Credentials 2FA — so you can see at a glance which protections are on.
 For extra safety, turn on two-factor authentication (2FA), which asks for a 6-digit code from an authenticator app at login and when viewing or editing account credentials.

 API Key